Armxyz1/Computer_Vision_and_GenAI/README.md

 # Text To Image
-Text to Image Conversion through direct code, and step by stepp building
+Text to Image Conversion through direct code, and step by step building